yegor256/blog/_drafts/_nutch.md

 manage to make it work.
 If you know how, leave your comment below.

-I'd recommend you read [this tutorial](https://examples.javacodegeeks.com/enterprise-java/apache-hadoop/apache-hadoop-nutch-tutorial/) first, to understand how Nutch works from the comamnd line.
+I'd recommend you read [this tutorial](https://examples.javacodegeeks.com/enterprise-java/apache-hadoop/apache-hadoop-nutch-tutorial/) first, to understand how Nutch works from the command line.
 Well, it helped me anyway.

 Now, let's see how we can use Nutch without the command line.